 Get your car reregistered and reinsured

 You must renew your driver’s license and auto insurance before you remove your vehicle from storage and start driving again.
-Before registering your vehicle, you must usually renew your auto insurance.
-To find out what’s needed to register an automobile that is being brought out of storage, contact your local BMV or DMV.
+Before registering your vehicle, you must usually restore your auto insurance.

 Consulting with an insurance representative is your best option.
 They can advise on car storage status, insurance implications, and compliance with state and lender regulations.
 Moreover, you might need to do the following to qualify for auto storage insurance:

-- Disconnecting the car’s battery.
+- Disconnecting the battery of the car.

 - Keeping the car in a secured garage.